EkremKirdemir/ScholarSearch/README.md

 # Scholar Search Engine

-Scholar Search Engine is a Django web application that interfaces with academic databases like SemanticScholar to search for academic papers based on user-provided keywords.
-The results are then displayed to the user, offering a clean and accessible interface for academic research.
+Scholar Search Engine is a Django-based web application that provides an interface to search for academic papers from sources like SemanticScholar.
+It leverages web scraping techniques to collect data and display search results to the user.

 ## Features

 - **Keyword Search**: Users can enter a search term to find relevant academic papers.
 - **Result Filtering**: Results can be filtered by paper name, authors, abstract, and more.
+- **Automated Web Scraping**: Utilizes Selenium and BeautifulSoup for robust web scraping.
 - **Responsive Design**: A user-friendly interface that adapts to various screen sizes.
 - **Pagination**: Search results are paginated for easier navigation.